 I know for the longest time there was a stigma against fake plants.
 Perhaps because of this:

 Image courtesy of The Close

-I will note that anything hanging, up high or not on the ground floor of my house will be fake, just because I’m not really looking for more complicated things to take care of in my life.
-I’ve got kids for that.
+I will note that anything hanging, up high, or not on the main floor of my house will be fake, just because I’m not really looking for more complicated things to take care of in my life.
+I’ve got kids and a dog for that!

 2. Look for interesting leaf shapes, colors, and patterns.

-When I’m shopping for indoor plants, I’m looking for leaves with interesting patterns, like this prayer plant (below).
+When I’m shopping for indoor plants, I’m looking for leaves with interesting patterns, like this prayer plant (below right).

 My friend Lori over at Greco Design Company is much more knowledgeable about real houseplants than I am, and she painted this gorgeous diagram.
 You can read her guest post, A Guide to Caring for Easy-to-Grow Indoor Plants, at Kenarry: Ideas for the Home.

 Once again, we’re looking for playful interest and variety.
 I love the statement an oversized plant or even tree makes.
 These should be paired with smaller plants.
 Large plants and trees are great for bare corners and awkward transitions between furniture too!
 You can see my favorite faux indoor plants here!